Corey Bailey

 layer can partially magnetize an adjacent layer.
 This condition can be more

-predominant if the recorded levels are extremely loud or ‘hot’ or with thinner
+predominant if the recorded levels are extremely loud or “hot” on non back coated

-professional tape helped alleviate this condition.
+of audio tape helped to alleviate this condition.
 If the tape is wound heads-out,

 Record Head